hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ## Remove IKEv2

-If you want to remove IKEv2 from the VPN server, but keep the [IPsec/L2TP](clients.md) and [IPsec/XAuth ("Cisco IPsec")](clients-xauth.md) modes, run the [helper script](#using-helper-scripts) again and select the "Remove IKEv2" option.
+If you want to remove IKEv2 from the VPN server, but keep the [IPsec/L2TP](clients.md) and [IPsec/XAuth ("Cisco IPsec")](clients-xauth.md) modes (if installed), run the [helper script](#using-helper-scripts) again and select the "Remove IKEv2" option.
 Note that this will delete all IKEv2 configuration including certificates and keys, and **cannot be undone**!

 <details>
 <summary>